 NOTE!
-The use of heavy and/or unsuitable sticky material for logo work on the canopy may compromise the certification and lead to the aircraft becoming unsafe to fly.
+The use of heavy and/or unsuitable sticky material for logo work on the canopy may compromise the certification and lead to the aircraft becoming unsafe to fly and acro manoeuvres will not normally pose a structural problem.
+However, frequent acro training does accelerate the ageing process dramatically, and UP recommends having wings that are often used for acro or SIV-type manoeuvres subjected to checkups at shorter intervals than normally stipulated.